shravanasati/hydra/README.md

 <br>

 ## Change Log
-The changes made in the latest version of hydra, *v1.0.0* are:
+The changes made in the latest version of hydra, *v2.0.0* are:
-- First release
+- Added the `list` command
+- Added the `config` command
+- Added support for gitignores and licenses

 View [CHANGELOG.md](CHANGELOG.md) for more information.